 Security

-MQTT client and server implementations SHOULD offer Authentication, Authorization and secure communications options, such as those discussed in Chapter 5.
+MQTT Client and Server implementations SHOULD offer Authentication, Authorization and secure communications options, such as those discussed in Chapter 5.
 Applications concerned with critical infrastructure, personally identifiable information, or other personal or sensitive information are strongly advised to use these security capabilities.

 Editing convention